ruguevara/dizher/README.md

-# dizhyr
+# Dizher or AutoDizher
-Dizhyr the 8-bit Graphics Converter
+Dizher the 8-bit Graphics Converter